Smile Institute FAQs

 4. How can I safely whiten my teeth?

 We offer a variety of professional tooth whitening systems to our patients.
 Different patients have dark or discolored teeth for a variety of reasons.
 We offer in-office whitening and professional home whitening treatments for the brightest smile possible.

-5. What are my options for replacing a missing tooth?
+5. What are my options for replacing a missing or broken tooth?

-When a tooth is lost, a whole series of events can begin to occur.
+When a tooth is lost or broken, a whole series of events can begin to occur.
 Chewing on the affected side becomes more difficult and over time, the remaining teeth can actually tilt and erupt into the open space.
-Depending on the location of the missing tooth, we would most likely recommend either a dental implant, bridge or partial denture.
+Depending on the location of the area, we would most likely recommend either a dental implant, crown or partial denture.

 All of these options have their benefits and drawbacks.
 Contact us if you would like more information for specifics of your case.